amir73il/linux/Documentation/filesystems/overlayfs.rst

 3) "xino"

-Enabled with the mount option "xino=auto" or "xino=on", with the module option "xino_auto=on" or with the kernel config option CONFIG_OVERLAY_FS_XINO_AUTO=y.
+Enabled with the mount option "xino=auto/on/nofollow", with the module option "xino_auto=on" or with the kernel config option CONFIG_OVERLAY_FS_XINO_AUTO=y.
 Also implicitly enabled by using the same underlying filesystem for all layers making up the overlay.